in

 Permits

-There will be cities which will require you to secure permits for patio enclosure with the local building department.
+There will be cities that will require you to secure permits for patio enclosure with the local building department.
 The process of securing permits will certainly add up to your project cost.

 You should contact your local city directory for more information regarding building permits and to determine whether one is required for your area.